Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

         * > The main advantage of the methods based on FCN is that the network accepts a whole image as an input and performs fast and accurate inference.
 (Learning Deconvolution Network for Semantic Segmentation, 2015)
         > Semantic segmentation based on FCNs [1, 17] have a couple of critical limitations.
 First, the network can handle only a single scale semantics within image due to the fixed-size receptive field.
 Therefore, the object that is substantially larger or smaller than the receptive field may be fragmented or mislabeled. ...
 Second, the detailed structures of an object are often lost or smoothed because the label map, input to the deconvolutional layer, is too coarse and deconvolution procedure is overly simple.
 (Learning Deconvolution Network for Semantic Segmentation, 2015)
         * > In this approach, fully connected layers in the standard CNNs are interpreted as convolutions with large receptive fields, and segmentation is achieved using coarse class score maps obtained by feedforwarding an input image.
 An interesting idea in this work is that a simple interpolation filter is employed for deconvolution and only the CNN part of the network is fine-tuned to learn deconvolution indirectly.
 (Learning Deconvolution Network for Semantic Segmentation, 2015)
+        * > FCN-8s [38] gradually learns finer-scale prediction from lower layers (initialized with coarser-scale prediction).
+(Attention to Scale, 2015)
+        * > Each decoder in the Fully Convolutional Network (FCN) architecture [2] learns to upsample its input feature map(s) and combines them with the corresponding encoder feature map to produce the input to the next decoder.
+(SegNet, 2015)
         * > In the early stages, FCN introduced a fully convolutional architecture to generate a spatial segmentation map for a given image of any size.
 (PVT, 2021)
         * skip connections??? where?
-        * > FCN-8s [38] gradually learns finer-scale prediction from lower layers (initialized with coarser-scale prediction).
-(Attention to Scale, 2015)

 ### FCN based models (Attention to Scale, 2015) (6)